Frequently Asked Questions

 |Question: Can you pay for conference fees on the small purchase charge card?||

 Answer: Yes, you can pay for conference registration fees for you or anyone in your department.
-Please remember no conference registration fees can be purchased more than 90 days before travel.
-If you feel you need an exception please email Sharon Rodgers (firstname.lastname@example.org) and attached a word document with the following:
+Please remember no conference registration fees can be purchased more than 180 days before travel.
+If you feel you need an exception please email Tina Wells (firstname.lastname@example.org) and attached a word document with the following:

-She will then forward your request to Richmond.
-When you purchase conference registration fees send a copy of your travel authorization in with your monthly SPCC reconciliation paperwork.
+When you purchase conference registration fees send a copy of your conference registration in with your monthly SPCC reconciliation paperwork.

 |Question: Are you required to move small purchase charge card charges out of the default account code 130900?||Answer: Yes.
 This should be done during open reconciliation in PeopleSoft Finance, but if not an ATV must be done to move the charges.|